openplantpathology/OpenPlantPathology/content/virtual_seminars/2020-09-14-Aurelie_Quade.md

 time_end = 2020-09-14T21:00:00

 # Abstract
-abstract = "The vulnerability of the Australian maize industry to <em>Puccina sorghi</em> is currently unknown.
+abstract = "<src = '/img/seminars/aurelie-quade.jpg' width = 500 align = right style = 'padding:40px'> The vulnerability of the Australian maize industry to <em>Puccina sorghi</em> is currently unknown.
 Maize is grown across a range of agro-ecological regions in Australia and the effectiveness and stability of deployed Rp genes has not been examined.
 Further to this, assessments of the <em>P. sorghi<em> population to determine pathotype diversity have not been conducted for many years.
-The current study was undertaken to assess phenotypic, genetic and physiological resistance to CR and provide support for maize breeding programs in Australia."
+The current study was undertaken to assess phenotypic, genetic and physiological resistance to common rust and provide support for maize breeding programs in Australia."

 # Featured image thumbnail (optional)
 image_preview = ""